cgwire/kitsu/docs/getting-started-production/README.md

 ![drop down Menu breakdown](../img/getting-started/drop_down_menu_breakdown.png)

 On the left part of the breakdown page is the episode/sequence/shot menu (1); you can choose between those you created.
-They are the right part of the screen; all the assets available ever created for this production (main pack and episodes) (3).
+They are the right part of the screen; all the assets created are available for this production (main pack and episodes) (3).
 Moreover, in the middle section, it is your selection for the shot (2).

 ![Breakdown page](../img/getting-started/breakdown_general_empty.png)